vanHeemstraSystems/mattermost-headstart/300/500/100/200/README.md

 In the Advanced section at the bottom of the form, choose to ***[Add Environment Variables](https://dashboard.render.com/pserv/srv-c8tf51s41ls5dnacg3m0/env)***:

 KEY: MINIO_ACCESS_KEY

-VALUE: Supply your own value or generate it
+VALUE: Supply your own value or generate it (here we choose to have it generated)

 KEY: MINIO_SECRET_KEY

-VALUE: Supply your own value or generate it
+VALUE: Supply your own value or generate it (here we choose to have it generated)

 These values will be needed for the Mattermost service later.